leadedge/Spout2/SPOUTSDK/SpoutDirectX/SpoutDX/Tutorial04_Lib/readme.md

-### Using SpoutDX as a dll or static library instead of source files
+## Using SpoutDX as a dll or static library instead of source files

-\
+### Library files

 Files from CMake INSTALL build or Spout release are copied to equivalent folders at the root path of the project :